meni-p/BankingSystem/README.md

 # Banking System – Transaction Processing & Validation System

-**Work in Progress**

-This project is currently under active development as part of a group assignment.
-It simulates a banking system that processes daily transactions and updates account data while enforcing business rules and constraints.

----

 ## Project Overview

 The system is designed to handle and validate various banking operations, including: